Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 but MUST treat all verification requests as failed until sufficient state has been rebuilt.

-implementations SHOULD return a non-success response (e.g., 4xx, 5xx, or 6xx).
+Implementations SHOULD return a non-success response (e.g., 4xx, 5xx, or 6xx).
 A 603 (Decline) response is commonly used to indicate that verification could not be performed.